 Return it to the pot and stir in the heavy cream.
 Let it simmer for about 15 minutes or until the texture is thicker.

-Taste and adjust the seasonings as needed, then serve with all of your desired toppings!
+Taste and adjust the seasonings as needed, then serve in bowls!

-- Storing – Any leftover tomato soup will store well in an airtight container in the fridge for up to 5 days.
-It’s perfect for meal prep and weekday lunches!
+Store leftover tomato soup in an airtight container in the fridge for up to 4-5 days.

 Pin for later: